Big Bang Singularity Resolution In Quantum Cosmology: Observable Based Criteria

-The point at issue can be made most clear within the internal time framework.
+In this context it is important to note that the boundedness of kinematical operators, such as the inverse of the 3-volume and inverse scale factor, defined as they are on the kinematical Hilbert space, on which the quantum constraints have not been applied, is not ultimately well suited to act as a sufficient condition to establish non-singular behaviour in the local curvature sense. \textit{Structures defined on the kinematical Hilbert space are not a reliable guide to dynamical possibilities}.
+Singularity resolution criteria need to be established at the level of physical observables and physical states as defined on the physical Hilbert space to have dynamical significance.\footnote{See for example the discussions of \cite{husain:2004,brunnemann:2006,bojowald:2006,bojowald:2007,bojowald:2011c,ashtekar:2011}.} The point at issue can be made most clear within the internal time framework.
 In that context, the inverse scale factor is understood to not be gauge invariant and therefore not to be an observable.
 We can construct a gauge invariant observable based on the inverse scale factor by application of the partial and complete observables technique.
 However, the spectrum of an operator on the physical Hilbert space can differ drastically from the kinematical spectrum \cite{brunnemann:2006,dittrich:2009}.
 Thus, kinematic conditions on boundedness of operators are can only ever operate as preliminary guides for potential non-singular behaviour and not as criteria.

 The deployment of the property of boundedness of an operator in the context of singularity resolution should then be motivated by the connection between the boundedness of self-adjoint operators on the \textit{physical} Hilbert space and the existence of (state independent) maximum eigenvalues.
 In particular, for any classical quantity that diverges at the classical singularity we can investigate whether there is a representation of the quantum analogue of this quantity in terms of a bounded self-adjoint operator on the physical Hilbert space.
 If such a representation exists then we are guaranteed that the expectation value converges to some finite value in a state independent manner.